nirvanasupermind/tachyon/REFERENCE.md

 System.print(vec2.mag()); // 5
 ```

+## 3.2 Variables and Scopes
+Variables are named bindings to values.
+Variable declaration statements and function declaration statements can be used to declare variables.
+The scope of a variable is the part of a program where the variable can be accessed.
+Scopes use a hierarchical structure with the global scope at the root.
+A variable can be accesed if it is in the current scope or any of its parent scopes.
+Block statements create a new child scope of their enclosing scope.

 # 4 Expressions
 ```
 expr = assignment expr;
 ```

 This section describes expressions in Eris.
-Extended Backus–Naur form (EBNF) is also provided for the described grammar.
+Extended Backus–Naur form (EBNF) is also provided for the described syntax.

 ## 4.1 Primary Expressions
 ```